Basmyls: Religion

 There is controversy regarding the spread and decline of Nestorian Christianity in Central Asia.
 Bishops were reported in Merv and Herat from the 5th century onwards.
-Christian and Jewish merchants were active in trade at the time between China and Provence.
+Muslim and Jewish merchants were active in trade at the time between China and Provence.
 While the ideological and political doctrines of the Turkic Kaganate did not tolerate foreign religions and the spread of Christianity in the Kaganate was limited, some Dzungaria Türks, closely connected with caravan roads and trading cities, absorbed these ideas.

-The fall of the Kaganate stimulated successes for Christian proselytizing.
-The Basmals reportedly adopted Christianity after absorbing the fragments of the Kaganate.
+The fall of the Khaganate stimulated successes for Christian proselytizing.
+The Basmals reportedly adopted Christianity after absorbing the fragments of the Khaganate.
 Some Karluks and Uyghurs apparently also adopted Christianity.

 When a new war between the Uyghurs and Türgeshes flared up in 752, the anti-Uyghur coalition united Basmyls, Türgeshes, and defenders of the "trinity".

 By the 13th century, however, Marco Polo alluded only to the presence of "idolatry" and Islam in the territory of the "Argons".